LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 not just the last character.
 The bad code would give the wrong answer with the string "R2D2".
 If you do not see that, play computer with this string and the bad code variation that sets ``allDigitsSoFar`` every time through the loop.

-We are not done.
+There is a less commonly useful way to make an assignment without ``if`` work here [#boolassign]_, but a much more important, improved approach follows:

 The last correct code is still inefficient.
 If an early character in a long string is not a digit, we already know the final answer, but this code goes through and still checks all the other characters in the string!
 People checking by hand